This post may contain affiliate links. Please read our disclosure policy.

 These enchiladas are just as delicious reheated in the microwave (affiliate link).
 You can also freeze them in individual portions for future quick and easy meals.

-If you liked this lightened up chicken enchiladas recipe check out more of our favorite lighter healthier recipes for WeightWatchers including: Easy Lightened Up Chicken Fajitas, Skinny Taco Salad for One, Impossibly Easy Turkey Taco Pie, 4-Ingredient Easy Healthy Turkey Taco Cauliflower Rice Skillet, Easy Healthy Chicken Enchilada Tacos, Skinny Slow Cooker Chicken & Pinto Bean Tostadas, WW Skinny Cheese & Black Bean Nachos, as well as this winning WW meal plan featuring these lightened up chicken enchiladas.
+If you liked this lightened up chicken enchiladas recipe check out more of our favorite lighter healthier recipes for WeightWatchers including: Easy Lightened Up Chicken Fajitas, Easy Taco Salad for One, Impossibly Easy Turkey Taco Pie, 4-Ingredient Easy Healthy Turkey Taco Cauliflower Rice Skillet, Easy Healthy Chicken Enchilada Tacos, Easy Slow Cooker Chicken & Pinto Bean Tostadas, Cheese & Black Bean Nachos, as well as this winning WW meal plan featuring these lightened up chicken enchiladas.

 If you’ve made this Easy Healthy Recipe for Chicken Enchiladas, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.